 Neill is a grazier who operates "Allundy Station" near Wanaaring.
 He has been active in numerous community organisations, including being on the Wanaaring Rural Lands Protection Board / Darling Livestock Health and Pest Authority for 19 years, 14 years on the Wild Dog Destruction Board and 36 years in the Wanaaring Bush Fire Brigade.

 He is a founding member of Wanaaring Bestprac Group and Wattle Vale Area Rangecare Group.

 Kate was born and brought up on "Tolarno Station" - a property that runs purebred merinos, cattle and goats and is located below the Menindee Lakes.
 She is a fifth generation farmer and has been heavily involved in agriculture from a very young age.
 Kate is currently studying at the University of Adelaide as well as being a River Fellow through the Lifeblood Alliance in which she is fighting for a healthy Murray-Darling system with individuals from across the basin.

 Andrew Mosely, Cobar

 Andrew runs the family pastoral property "Etiwanda" south of Cobar.
-The business is based around low input red meat production, running a white dorper stud and commercial meat sheep operation, cattle and goats.
+The business is based around low-input red meat production, running a white dorper stud and commercial meat sheep operation, cattle and goats.
 Andrew was a board member of the Western Catchment Management Authority from 2004 and was vice chair from 2008.
-Andrew has also held positions on the Invasive Native Scrub Advisory committee and the Sheep Genetics Australia (SGA) committee.
+Andrew has also held positions on the Invasive Native Scrub Advisory Committee and the Sheep Genetics Australia Committee.